 Frivolous Lawsuit: Fletcher's current case isn't one (although it is fraudulent), but he isn't against taking cases like this:

 Greta: Mr. Reede, several years ago a friend of mine had a burglar on her roof, a burglar.
 He fell through the kitchen skylight, landed on a cutting board, on a butcher's knife, cutting his leg.
 The burglar sued my friend, he sued my friend.
-And because of guys like you he won.
+And because of men like you, he won.
 My friend had to pay the burglar $6,000.
 Is that justice?

 Gag Boobs: Fletcher's interactions with his new neighbor, played by Krista Allen, who is best known for the Emmanuelle In Space series.
 And of course, Mrs. Cole being played by Jennifer Tilly doesn't hurt...